vinayakabhatkale/3D-synthetic-pointcloud-generation/README.md

 ```

 These values represent camera positions in the specific blender scene.
 These will be used to generate point clouds from different point of views.
-Not only these positions will be used directly but these positions also can be randomized.
 The location is in metres and the orientation is in radian.
 Per default blender uses degree to visualize rotations but in the python API radian is used.
 So don't forget to change the unit in Blender to radian (on the right side -> scene properties).

 ### Global config file

-Similar to the default_values in the scene specific file, a group of objects can be parameterized with one entry in [this file](./arbeitsraumerkundung/pytorch-blender/modproft_vinayaka/defaults.json').

 ```json
 "table":